leov2000/IS211_Assignment8/README.md

 ## Description
-### This game is a refactored version from [link](https://github.com/leov2000/IS211_Assignment7){:target="_blank"}.
+### This game is a refactored version [Here's the original](https://github.com/leov2000/IS211_Assignment7){:target="_blank"}.
 This version includes the option to play with a timer of 1 min and also gives the option to play against a computer.
 The game ends when a player reaches 100 points or the time ends.

 ## Game Instructions:
 ### To start the game without a timer use the following: `python3 start.py --player1 computer --player2 human`.